GaryMace/CTRL-F-JAVA/GPSMaster/README.md

   Likewise if a runner does 10x2mins sprint intervals the program will also detect this and tell the user how far they went over all the individual splits and the average distance they traveled.

+  However first I need to get all the basic functionality working, that is, get the Km/Mile splits average speeds etc.

-  This is the end goal for this project.
+  The end goal for this project, however, is to implement accurate short distance interval training analysis.